binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 %% Work through my "Does Your Cloud Solution Look Like a Mushroom?"

 ## 1. SSM Asset Identification
-Take results from [higher level Asset Identification](#asset-identification).
+Take results from the higher level Asset Identification in the 30,000' View chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).
 Remove any that are not applicable.
 Add any newly discovered.

 _Todo_